 Naumi Hotels: For stylish, affordable digs.

-Majestic Hotel and the Scarlet Singapore: Two beautiful modern hotels in the heart of Singapore, with food to match.
+Majestic Hotel and the Scarlet Singapore: Two beautiful modern hotels in the heart of the city, with food to match.

 Raffles Hotel: A stylish, albeit expensive, iconic place to stay.

-Oriental Hotel: Excellent modern service and sumptuous views of Singapore bay area.
+Oriental Hotel: Excellent modern service and sumptuous views of the bay area.

 Fullerton Hotel: Which formerly housed the main Singapore Post building.